Digitoolmedia/dm-docker-drupal/README.md

+# Drupal deploy

-# This repo is going to have a docker-compose to deploy Drupal with nginx using the bitnami image
+This repo is going to have a docker-compose to deploy Drupal with nginx using the bitnami image

 Info will be added